stefanfaur/AtomC-compiler/README.md

 ./acc <filename>
 ```

-To test the parser, you can run:
+To test the compiler, you can run the test suite with:

 ```bash
 make test
 ```

+This runs all files in the `tests/` directory through the compiler, you can add whatever tests you like in there.

-Introduce syntax errors into `tests/testparser.c` to see how the compiler responds.
+Introduce syntax errors, for example, into `tests/testparser.c` to see how the compiler responds.
 If you find that I'm missing an error, or something could be clearer, feel free to raise an issue!

 You can do cleanup with: